 ♦ God Lives — An Aspect Monism

 Often in theologies, a sharp distinction or dualism is drawn between God and this reality.
 This creates all sorts of problems for theology and affirming our intuitions.
-Those are well known in theology so I won’t go into them here.
+Those are well-known in theology so I won’t go into them here.
 So, what does it mean that God lives?
 It means that God chose to take on finite being.
-This has been asserted throughout the history of religious thought, even dating back to one of the earliest texts, the Epic of Gilgamesh.
+This has been asserted throughout the history of religious thought, even dating back to one of the earliest texts (circa 2nd millennium BCE), the Epic of Gilgamesh where Gilgamesh was 2/3 god and 1/3 man.
 It shows up with the avatars in Hinduism, Greek mythology, and the incarnation story in Christianity.
 How does this happen?
-A common way to characterize this is with the Greek term “kenosis” — the act of emptying.
-Kenosis is the intentional act of taking on constraints — going from the infinite to the finite.
+A common way to characterize this is with the Greek term “kenosis” — the act of self-emptying.
+The kenosis of God is the intentional act of taking on constraints — going from the infinite to the finite.
 I use the term “life” for this constrained being.
 You’ll notice in the Venn diagrams these lives include everything from fundamental particles (or fields) all the way to sentient beings.
 Each “life” has certain constraints and limitations within which they (God-as-living) live.

 I call this part of the ontology an aspect monism.
 This addresses the perennial question of the One and the Many.
 There is only the One (monism) but there are real distinctions within the One.
-I call these distinctions aspects of the One.
+These distinctions are aspects of the One.
 Now the term “aspect” has several different meanings.
 First, it represents a part of something.
 And second, it represents a perspective or type of being.

 ♦ There is a Communion of All Things